Mo7ammedd/matlapalgo/README.md

 ## Mat Lap Encryption and Decryption

-This project provides implementations of various encryption and decryption algorithms, including cyclic, Vigenere, Hill, and Caesar ciphers.
+This project provides implementations of various encryption and decryption algorithms, including cyclic, Vigenere, Hill, and Caesar

-##written by : mohammed mostafa
+ciphers.written by : mohammed mostafa